masef3/btconnect/README.md

     trust <MAC>
 ```

-I will add pairing function later, this was done in train in span of 15 minutes.
+> This was done in train in span of 15 minutes.
-I'ts also good practice for git, atleast for me.

 ## HOW TO USE